pineappletapped/pineappletapped_portal_v2/docs/affiliate-programme-brief.md

 - Allow adjustments (manual debit/credit) with notes for disputes or corrections.

 ## Payout workflow
-- Affiliates become payout-eligible when pending net balance ≥ £50.
+- Affiliates become payout-eligible when pending net balance ≥ £50 and the underlying customer order has been paid and delivered.
 - Admin payout run (monthly):
-  1. Filter eligible affiliates.
+  1. Filter eligible affiliates (run on the 1st of each month).
   2. Validate bank details and compliance docs.
   3. Mark entries as `scheduled` and export remittance report (per affiliate and consolidated CSV).
   4. Finance processes payments manually in banking system.